 Anyone that’s close to me knows that I am a coffee fanatic.
-Not only has it been shown to be good for your general health, but it gives me that extra push I need in the morning to have a productive day.
+Not only has it been shown to be , but it gives me that extra push I need in the morning to have a productive day.
 It’s even been shown to help you out in the gym, which is huge for me right now as I focus on improving my overall health and longevity in my later years.

 However, as an eco-conscious individual, I can’t help but notice how much waste there is around coffee consumption for those of us that drink it daily.
 Whether it’s the cups from your local Starbucks piled up in the trashcan, or the disposable K-Cups filling up our landfills, the large footprint of coffee consumption leaves a lot to be desired.
 Don’t get me wrong, I love a hot cup of coffee just as much as the next person, but like so much of our consumption, it’s hard to ignore the footprint it has the potential to create.

 The good news is that used coffee grounds have a ton of untapped potential when it comes to reusing them.
 It’s almost like they are a gift from the reuse and recycling gods.
 In today’s post, I want to cover 5 of the best ways I have found to get the most out of the used coffee grounds that most people typical just toss in the trash!